 If you’d like more background on Faulting, see the page on "Faults" from Prof. Eliza Richardson’s course, EARTH 520: Plate Tectonics and People.

-Issue #3: Earth is an oblate sphere, which means it elliptical!
+Issue #3: Earth is an oblate sphere, which means it is elliptical!

 Okay!
 The main thing is that it's roughly spherical (NOT flat!).
 The average radius of Earth is 6,371 km and the radius is nearly 22 km larger at the equator than at the poles (it's an ellipsoid, rather than a perfect sphere!).
 The lithospheric plates move on the outer surface of a sphere, so it's convenient to describe plate motion in terms of a rotation about a point on Earth's surface (or a rotation vector that hypothetically extends from Earth's center to the surface point).
 This point is called the pole of rotation, or just the rotation pole.

 Let's start with a useful formula for the radius:

 where Re is the equatorial radius=6378.14 km, and Rp is polar radius=6356.75 km.
 To first order, the variation in radius with latitude, , can be written:

 Want to learn more?Read about changes in Earth’s shape due to climate events in the following NASA article: "Some changes in Earth's Shape Are Due to Changes in Climate."

 Map view symbols for plate boundaries

 Want to learn more?

 Want more background or do you need more help with plate boundaries and plate names?
 Take a look at This PBS Learning Site

 Can you identify the type of faulting occurring at each plate boundary in the map below?
 What type of faulting is depicted between the Nazca and South American plates?